Economic Data freely available online

 Of particular interest to many economists are the following two sections:

-This gives access to a huge range of international macroeconomic data from the World Bank, Eurostat, the IMF, the International Energy Agency (IEA), the ILO, the OECD and UNIDO.
+This gives access to a huge range of international macroeconomic data from the World Bank, the IMF, the International Energy Agency (IEA), the OECD, UNESCO and UNIDO.

 To access the data, click on the databank (e.g. IMF International Finance Statistics (IFS)).
 If you haven't already accepted the conditions from that organisation you will first be redirected to a screen where you can do that.